Baroque garden: Origins in Italy

 The ideas that inspired the Baroque garden, like those of Baroque architecture, first appeared in Italy in the late Renaissance.
 In the late 15th century, the architect, artist and writer Leon Battista Alberti proposed that the house and garden were both sanctuaries from the confusion of the outside world and that they both should be designed with architectural forms, geometric rooms, and corridors.
 In a very popular allegorical story, Hypnerotomachia Poliphili (The Song of Poliphile) (1499), one of the first printed novels, the Dominican priest and author Francesco Colonna described a garden composed of carefully designed ornamental flowerbeds and rows of trees shaped in geometric forms.

-The Cortile del Belvedere or courtyard of the Belevedere at the Vatican in Rome was one of the first gardens in Europe which adopted these geometric principles, and was a model for many later Baroque gardens.
+The Cortile del Belvedere or courtyard of the Belvedere at the Vatican in Rome was one of the first gardens in Europe which adopted these geometric principles, and was a model for many later Baroque gardens.
 It was begun in 1506, constructed for Pope Julius II, in connected his residence on a nearby hillside with the Vatican.
 The garden was three hundred meters long, filled with orderly flower beds and gardens geometrically divided by alleys and hedges, with fountains at the intersections of the paths.
 It was finished in 1565 by Pirro Ligorio.
 The original garden was drastically modified by the later addition of the Vatican Library.

-The same architect who completed the Cortile del Belvedere, Pirro Ligorio, was commissioned in the same year to design an even more ambitious garden, Villa d'Este, for the Cardinal Ippolito II d'Este (1509–1572).
+The same architect who completed the Cortile del Belvedere, Pirro Ligorio, was commissioned in the same year to design an even more ambitious garden, Villa d'Este, for Cardinal Ippolito II d'Este (1509–1572).
 This garden was designed on a steep hillside, which could be viewed from the Villa above.
 The garden was composed of five terraces, elaborately planted in geometric forms and connected with ramps and stairways.
 Like many Baroque gardens, it was best viewed from above and from a distance, to get the full effect.

 This architectural form for gardens continued to dominate in Italy until the construction of Villa Borghese gardens in Rome by Cardinal Scipione Borghese in 1605.
 In this very large garden, the regular and geometric alleys, flowerbeds and groves of aligned trees were joined by other parts of the garden in asymmetrical forms, and by a number of "secret gardens", small sanctuaries of trees and flowers planted with flowers and fruit trees, and surrounded by rows of oak trees, laurel and cypress trees, and populated with birds and animals.
 This garden marked the beginning of the transition to the more natural landscape garden, based on the romantic vision of an imaginary Arcadia.

 All of these gardens underwent extensive redesign in the 18th century, turning them into more natural-looking landscape gardens.
 Except in a few preserved paths and flower beds, it is difficult now to imagine them in their original state.